pySpainMobility: Unlocking Spanish Open Mobility Data for Spatial Inequality Research

 This command downloads the relevant geometries and returns them as a GeoPandas object, allowing immediate spatial manipulation and visualization.
 Figure \ref{fig:tessellations} illustrates the differences between the three levels of aggregation and provides a zoomed-in view of the Madrid area, where spatial contrasts are most evident.

 The average surface area of the zones varies across study area types.
-Concerning districts, the average area size is 133.56 square kilometers, 193.45 square kilometers for municipalities and 242.79 square kilometers for Greater Urban Areas
+The average area size is 133.56 square kilometers for districts, 193.45 square kilometers for municipalities, and 242.79 square kilometers for Greater Urban Areas

 These values underline the substantial variation in spatial granularity across the country.
 In sparsely populated rural zones, even districts may span large areas, while in cities, the differences in resolution become more pronounced.